Clinton-dev/clinton-dev/README.md

 -->

-- 🌱 I’m currently learning ... typescript and python.
+- 🌱 I’m currently learning ...
+Typescript.
-- 👯 I’m looking to collaborate on ... angular and django.
+- 👯 I’m looking to collaborate on ...
+Angular.
+- 💬 Ask me about ...
+Python
+- 📫 How to reach me: ... clintonwambugu@gmail.com

 - ⚡ Fun fact: ...
 The Firefox logo isn’t a fox… it’s a red panda!